up/shoogar/README.md

 ## Routes

-In shoogar, a route:

-* is an URL matching pattern.
-* is paired with a content.
+In shoogar is a route an URL matching pattern paired with a content type.

 in the form: